Kuwait City: History

 In the 1960s and 1970s, Kuwait was the most developed country in the region.
 Kuwait was the pioneer in the Middle East in diversifying its earnings away from oil exports.
 The Kuwait Investment Authority is the world's first sovereign wealth fund.
 From the 1970s onward, Kuwait scored highest of all Arab countries on the Human Development Index.
 Kuwait University was established in 1966.
 Kuwait's theatre industry was well-known throughout the Arab world.
 In the 1960s and 1970s, Kuwait's press was described as one of the freest in the world.
 Kuwait was the pioneer in the literary renaissance in the Arab region.
 In 1958, Al Arabi magazine was first published, the magazine went on to become the most popular magazine in the Arab world.
 Many Arab writers moved to Kuwait for freedom of expression because Kuwait had greater freedom of expression than elsewhere in the Arab world.
-Kuwait was a haven for writers and journalists from all parts of the Middle East.
-The Iraqi poet Ahmed Matar left Iraq in the 1970s to take refuge in the more liberal environment of Kuwait.
+Kuwait was a haven for writers and journalists from all parts of the Middle East, with the Iraqi poet Ahmed Matar leaving Iraq in the 1970s to take refuge in the more liberal environment of Kuwait.

 Kuwaiti society embraced liberal and Western attitudes throughout the 1960s and 1970s.
 Most Kuwaiti women did not wear the hijab in the 1960s and 1970s.
 At Kuwait University, mini-skirts were more common than the hijab.

 In the early 1980s, Kuwait experienced a major economic crisis after the Souk Al-Manakh stock market crash and decrease in oil price.

+The Kuwait National Assembly Building, a parliament building designed by the works of Jørn Utzon in its elements of Islamic architecture, was completed in 1982 by orders of his son Jan Utzon.

 During the Iran–Iraq War, Kuwait supported Iraq.
 Throughout the 1980s, there were several terror attacks in Kuwait, including the 1983 Kuwait bombings, hijacking of several Kuwait Airways planes and attempted assassination of Emir Jaber in 1985.
 Kuwait was a leading regional hub of science and technology in the 1960s and 1970s up until the early 1980s, the scientific research sector significantly suffered due to the terror attacks.